- Are there any special classes at Calvin for international students?

 - Grades cannot be submitted through Moodle.

-- *NOTE* The portal will time out after a period of inactivity (not selecting submit).
-Please consider submitting small batches of grades for large rosters.
+- *NOTE* The web grade submission screen will time out after a period of inactivity (not selecting submit).

 - How do courses transfer from the quarter system?